-The foundation of all marketing success starts with having a good grasp on who you want to target your marketing and advertising to.
-Bonus points if you can identify not only who they are using traditional demographic information, but also what their interests are, where they spend their time, and ultimately what your brand can offer them that others can’t.
+Audience size is a key consideration when placing media buys, but what numbers should you pay attention to the most?
+The foundation of all marketing success starts with knowing who you want to target your marketing and advertising to.
+Bonus points if you can identify not only who they are, using traditional demographic information, but also what their interests are, where they spend their time, and ultimately what your brand can offer them that competitors can’t.

+However, interpreting audience metrics can be tricky.
+Without the right context, numbers can easily be misinterpreted or appear inflated.
 That’s why it’s essential for marketers to understand the difference between addressable and non-addressable audiences, as well as how to differentiate between the two when looking at industry reports.

 Third-party research is particularly helpful in demonstrating not only the overall audience numbers for publishers, but also the amount of time users spend with any particular publisher.

-3 Steps to Connect with the Right Audience The more you know about a publisher’s addressable audience, the smarter decisions you can make about where to spend your media dollars.
+The more you know about a publisher’s addressable audience, the smarter decisions you can make about where to spend your media dollars.

 Ask for addressable audience metrics in your RFPs: Request that your campaign reach and frequency goals measure against accurate U.S. addressable numbers—not total audience size.

 Get data from multiple sources: Cross-reference third party data sources around addressable audience numbers and pair that with time spent metrics in order to get a full view of who you will actually be able to target and what their overall behaviors are.
-Your Pandora sales representative can provide you with additional addressable data from Edison based on age, gender and ethnicity.
+Your Pandora sales representative can provide you with additional addressable data from Edison Research based on age, gender and ethnicity.
 Just ask!

 To understand how your brand can get in front of Pandora’s robust addressable audience, get in touch with us here.

-2 Pandora Internal Metrics, Q2-18 8% paid audience
+2.Pandora Internal Metrics, Q4-19 10% paid audience

-3 Spotify Internal Metrics, Q2-18 45% Premium Subscribers in North America
+3.Spotify Internal Metrics, Q4-19 50% Premium Subscribers in North America

-5 Edison Research Share of Ear study, Q2 2018
+5.Edison Research Share of Ear study, Q4 2019